healthy Indian festival foodhealthy Indian festival food

 Jalebi

-12. Pakora (mostly in all seasons, but major in winter & Monsoon): These crispy fritters made with vegetables or paneer are another popular festival snack.
+12. Pakora (mostly in all seasons, but major in winter & Monsoon): These crispy fritters made with Onion Mix of vegetables such as spinach, Corn, Potato or paneer and is one of the popular festival treat.
 Deep-frying is not the healthiest cooking method, but pan-frying or baking pakoras can reduce the fat content.
-Choosing vegetables like onions, spinach, or cauliflower for the filling adds vitamins, minerals, and fiber.
+Choosing vegetables like onions, spinach, or cauliflower for the filling adds vitamins, minerals, and fiber infusion and make pakoras healthier.

 Pakoda / Pakora